2026-03-08 | guide, inspections, violations, how-to

 The Violation Codes

-There are 45 active codes.
-Most of them don't matter much.
-Here are the ones that do:
+Forty-five active codes.
+Most don't matter much.
+The ones that do:

-**Temperature violations (Codes 21-24, 31-32).** This is the big one.
-Food sitting at the wrong temperature is how people get sick.
-Not theoretically — actually.
-The CDC traces more restaurant outbreaks to temperature abuse than to any other single factor.
+**Temperature (Codes 21-24, 31-32).** How people get sick.
+The CDC traces more restaurant outbreaks to temperature abuse than any other single factor.

-**Pest violations (Codes 33, 38).** A single mouse dropping and a full-blown infestation both get the same code.
-The difference is in the comments — which nobody reads unless you know to look.
-We built a whole dictionary for this.
+**Pests (Codes 33, 38).** One mouse dropping and a full infestation both get the same code.
+The difference is in the comments.
+We built a dictionary for this.

 Temperature abuse is the number one contributing factor to foodborne illness outbreaks associated with restaurants.